 Learn how to remove the salt stains from leather or faux leather shoes as well as clothes and fabrics.

-How to Remove Salt Stains from Leather Shoes and Boots
+Salt Stains on Leather Shoes and Boots

 You'll have the best results if you do this as soon as possible after the shoes are exposed to salts.
-This method works well on leather, fabric and faux leather shoes.
+This method works well on leather, fabric, and faux leather shoes.
 Allow the shoes to air dry away from direct heat and repeat if necessary.

 Once the shoes are dry, they can be treated with a shoe conditioning product to make them waterproof.
 Test on a small inside area first as it may change the color slightly.

-How to Remove Salt Stains from Sheepskin Boots
+Remove Salt Stains from Sheepskin Boots